 India is in the threshold of the company of leading global economies and fast integrating with the global economy.
 Our GDP stands at USD 2.44 trillion and per capita is USD 1850 growing at a rate of 6.7%.
 As the economy is growing contribution of the service sector continues to grow and currently at 60%, industry 24% and agriculture only 16% of our GDP.
 We are the 10th largest economy in terms of nominal GDP and 3rd largest in terms of purchasing power parity.
 But we still have a long way to go.
 Although agriculture contributes to 16% of our GDP but over 50% of our workforce is engaged in agriculture only.

 We need to have a common understanding of what we mean by sectoral growth.
 Most importantly domestic market growth and international market growth.
 Growth is normally determined both as value growth and volume growth and as value growth often misleading as it also includes inflationary factor in price increase we need to measure volume growth.
 Currently, the real term growth stands at about 8%.
 Other indicators are investment including FDI, market penetration, revenue from new product development.
 Businesses normally try to derive at least 25% sales revenue from new products, wealth or value generation and employment, knowledge creation and innovation.
-In a significant part of these factors, R&D can impact provided it is directed in the right direction.
+In a significant part of these factors, R&D in food industry can impact provided it is directed in the right direction.

 R&D effort in the processed food industry so far has been pioneered by large private and multinational companies who have created products for their own survival and growth.
 Public funded research in the food processing industry has contributed earlier but nothing much in the current context.
 In select sectors like spices, flavours and condiments, food ingredients, marine, and dairy products indigenous research has made contributions and that too in the past.

-By R&D we normally mean product and process improvement.
+By R&D in food industry we normally mean product and process improvement.
 The processed food industry, however, needs comprehensive and holistic development for competitive advantage.
 Process innovation should help the processed food industry to be cost-competitive and quality and productivity improvement.
 Nothing much has been done in these areas as yet.
 What is being done is piecemeal localised effort and not an integrated development.

 If we take an example of pineapple comparable figure of farm-level productivity is here, we are one of the lowest at 16 MT/hectre when it is much higher in other countries.
 For Brazil productivity of pineapple farming is 40 MT/ Hectre and Thailand 25 MT/hectre.
 But only R&D intervention will not be able to deliver comparable productivity.
 We need a holistic and integrated approach.